 After you have a few potential names, imagine that you told a potential reader your name.
 Will they be able to correctly remember it the day after?
 If not, you will probably want to move on to the next one.
 Do this until you are 100% sure that you have the perfect name for your blog.
 Then move on to the next step.

 If you want your website to show up on the internet, you need to rent space on a hosting server.
 The hosting server stores all your blog files and makes it available for people to see when they enter your domain name in their browser.

-We use BlueHost as our host for this website.
+We use Siteground as our host for this website.
 Not only do they offer pretty low prices, they also have great customer service.
-You also get your first domain name for free!

 2. Pick your plan

 WordPress.org (not WordPress.com) is the leading blogging platform for professionals.
 Even major brands like CNN and Ebay use it.
 Do yourself a favor and stay away from Blogger and other free services.